Huotes/CommitMaker/README.md

 When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.

 Chuck Norris originally wrote the first dictionary.
 The definition for each word is as follows - A swift roundhouse kick to the face.

+Algorith (noun.): Word used by programmers when... they do not want to explain what they did.